ICJIA/r3-next/public/markdown/faqs.md

 #### When do payments begin?

 Selected grantees can begin their programs as soon as their grant agreements are signed.
 Organizations can request reimbursement on a monthly basis following that time.
+UPDATE: Grantees can apply to receive advances after the agreements are executed.

 #### Our organization does not have a brick and mortar “location.”
 We consider our locations the schools that we serve out of.
 The mailing address we use is actually a UPS mail box.
 So in this case, should we use our school’s address for the location to determine eligibility and local preference points?